grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 ## Column-list

 Formats a list with columns.
-Content is equally divided between columns unless specified.
+Content is equally divided between columns unless specified with the `count` argument.

 | Parameter | Description                                                                                | Required |
 | --------- | ------------------------------------------------------------------------------------------ | -------- |